Microsoft/azure-docs.cs-cz/articles/iot-dps/quick-setup-auto-provision-rm.md

 ## <a name="clean-up-resources"></a>Vyčištění prostředků

 Další rychlé starty v této kolekci jsou postavené na tomto rychlém startu.
 Pokud chcete pokračovat v práci s dalšími rychlými starty nebo kurzy, nevyčišťujte prostředky vytvořené v rámci tohoto rychlého startu.
-Pokud pokračovat nechcete, můžete pomocí Azure CLI [odstranit jednotlivý prostředek][lnk-az-resource-command], třeba Centrum IoT nebo službu zřizování, nebo odstranit skupinu prostředků a všechny její prostředky.
+If you do not plan to continue, you can use the Azure CLI to [delete an individual resource][lnk-az-resource-command], such as an IoT hub or a provisioning service, or to delete a resource group and all of its resources.

 Pokud chcete odstranit službu zřizování, spusťte následující příkaz: